Dividend Investing For Beginners

 I want this to be an educational journey for the 3 of us for as long as I live, and for them to carry on with their families.

-What are your recommendations for starting right now?
+What are your recommendations for getting starting in dividend investing for beginners?
 I’m guessing we will start each account with $300.

 Thank you, I look forward to hearing from you soon!

-My First Suggestion For Starting As A Successful Dividend Investor
+My Suggestions On How To Get Started As A Successful Dividend Investor

 I thought about my response for a while.
 And wondered to myself what direction I should go with my suggestions on dividend investing for beginners.

-After all, I knew very little about Trent’s financial situation and investment objectives.
-All I knew is he wanted to become another one of many dividend investing success stories.
-And, he wanted his kids to learn about dividend investing.
+First of all, I knew very little about Trent’s financial situation and investment objectives.
+Furthermore, I knew is he wanted to become another one of many dividend investing success stories.
+Finally, he wanted his kids to learn about dividend investing.

 Thanks for your note.
 Sorry for my slow reply.
 I was traveling and visiting family over the Christmas holiday.